SAFCSP-Team/zo-class-projects/week01/project02.md

 ### How It Works
-- User inputs a 4 digits hexadecimal number
+- User inputs a 4-digit hexadecimal number
 - The number is converted to 16-bit binary
-- Each bit segment is decoded into Match property
+- Each bit segment is decoded into the match property
 - The Match result is generated

 ## Example
 Input
 ```